-General Education: SCC: Area B2, E; IGETC: Area 4; CSU: Area D, SCC Cross-Cultural
+General Education: SCC: Area B2, E; IGETC: Area 4; CSU: Area D, SCC Cross-Cultural Transferable to UC/CSU Hours: 48-54 lecture

 An examination of the complexities of interpersonal relationships among several cultures in our society including self-concept, values, beliefs, communication and lifestyle.
 This course will invite exploration of individual cultural perception in order to promote respect for differences and to develop a sense of community.
 Examination requirements include written essays that demonstrate critical thinking.